tstrall/aws-config/README.md

 - Automatically applies a restrictive IAM policy to prevent unauthorized changes

 Only the designated administrative role (e.g. `OrgAdmin`) will be allowed to modify or delete the parameter.
 All other roles, including account root, will be denied.

+## How Configuration Becomes Active

+This repository defines configuration that can be deployed — but it is not automatically active.
+Only values that are explicitly published to AWS Systems Manager Parameter Store (via approved scripts or manual steps) will be used at deploy time.

+This two-step process ensures that:

+- You can version and review changes in Git before applying them
+- Only declared environments and components can be deployed
+- Control over this repository — and how it is published to AWS — defines the allowed architecture for your environment

+In other words: this repo sets the rules, but AWS Parameter Store enforces them.

+It works together with:
+- [`aws-deployment-guide`](https://github.com/tstrall/aws-deployment-guide) for orchestration and walkthroughs
+- [`aws-iac`](https://github.com/tstrall/aws-iac) for shared Terraform-based infrastructure components
+- [`aws-lambda`](https://github.com/tstrall/aws-lambda) for optional Lambda handlers and tools

+Each AWS account is explicitly bound to one environment by setting a single JSON parameter in AWS Systems Manager: `/aws-config/environment`.
+All other configuration is defined declaratively under this repo and selected at runtime based on that binding.

 ## Deploying a Config Instance